-Rahner's vision of universal grace and anthropological orientation to God includes the idea of 'anonymous Christianity'.
+Rahner's vision of universal grace and anthropological orientation to God includes the idea of 'anonymous Christianity' 99.
 However, Rahner's 'anonymous Christian' construct may be fully and properly understood only by tracing the implications of his unfolding sacramental vision of Jesus, and from his sacramental vision of the church.

 Understanding this concept in its full context is important for the following reasons.
 The idea of the anonymous Christian seeks to offer a theological explanation for the universal possibility of a way of life that reflects Christ but does not verbally confess the Christian creeds.
 This idea unfolds as a proclamation of the universal influence and impact of the gospel as a global human reality, everywhere and always silently present and working.
-The idea of the anonymous Christian conditions the church to better position itself as the eschatological community that offers the mystagogical resources to enable the silent Christian idea is an important and significant expression of Rahner's spirituality of silence that is experienced as profoundly helpful by many and profoundly criticised by some.
+The idea of the anonymous Christian conditions the church to better position itself as the eschatological community that offers the mystagogical resources to enable the silent Christianity of the anonymous to find voice and confession.
+In short, the anonymous Christian idea is an important and significant expression of Rahner's spirituality of silence.
+It is also the expression of Rahner's spirituality of silence that is experienced as profoundly helpful by many and profoundly criticised by some.
 In Rahner's sacramental vision, his construct of the anonymous Christian finds its natural expression.